xapi-project/xen-api/ocaml/sdk-gen/component-test/README.md

 ## How Component Testing Works

 #### jsonrpc-server
-The jsonrpc-server is a mock HTTP server created to emulate the XAPI (eXtensible Application Programming Interface) environment.
-It operates by executing the method specified within incoming requests and subsequently providing a response that includes the outcome of that execution.
-To facilitate comprehensive testing, the server extracts test data from JSON files located in the spec/ directory.
-To enhance the organization and scalability of test cases, especially when simulating various API versions for the purpose of ensuring backwards compatibility, the following structure is recommended:
+The jsonrpc-server is a mock HTTP server which aligns with [jsonrpc 2.0 specification](https://www.jsonrpc.org/specification) and to emulate the xen-api server.
+It parses the test data from JSON files located in the spec/ directory, executes the method and parameters specified in spec files with incoming requests and then sends back a jsonrpc response that includes the expect_result.

+For the purpose of backwards and forwards compatibility, the following structure is recommended:

 - Base Directory: All test cases should be housed within a dedicated directory, conventionally named spec/.